Article ID: 041130sab

 Device tested: Belkin F5U109.

 Results: runs for a few minutes then stops responding.

-It is recommended that you use an converter that uses either the Prolific or FTDI USB to serial converter IC.
+It is recommended that you use an converter that uses either the FTDI or Prolific USB to serial converter IC.

 Ensure that you are using the most up to date drivers.
+The FTDI drivers are available here.
 The Prolific drivers are available here.
-The FTDI drivers are available here.
 We have found that converter vendors web sites and the CD ROM’s shipped with the converter are not always up to date.

 Some recommended USB to Serial converters.